TangoAgency/avatar-view/README.md

 to create this library in order to achieve an ImageView which can smoothly display user's profile image or his username/name initial letter (in case when image was not provided).

-Please take a look at examples below:
+Please take a look at the examples below:

 | Simple library presentation | [ExampleActivity][ExampleActivityNoBindings] & [BindingsExample][ExampleOnBindings]